readcoil/tactical-packet-analysis/Analysis_Tips.md

 = 0x504F5354:
 ```
 The extracted 4 bytes are compared against the hexadecimal value 0x504F5354.
 This corresponds to the ASCII string "POST".
 The purpose here is to identify packets where the first four bytes of the TCP payload are "POST," which is indicative of an HTTP POST request.
 ***Reference:***
 https://www.middlewareinventory.com/blog/tcpdump-capture-http-get-post-requests-apache-weblogic-websphere/#How_to_capture_All_incoming_HTTP_GET_traffic_or_requests

-### Examples:
+### Further Examples:
 #### ARP
 ```bash
 tcpdump -r infile.pcap arp -w filtered.pcap